 Hurricanes have rocked the East Coast of the United States for centuries.
 Add to the equation strong Atlantic currents, a mix of shoals, and ships that for ages were primarily made out of wood, and you’ve got a coastline turned into a veritable boneyard.

 This is exactly the case on the Delaware coast.
 It’s believed that over the centuries thousands of ships have met their watery end along these shores, but the majority of wrecks have never been discovered, and only a few have been explored and identified by archaeologists.

-Though the remains are in a surprisingly well-preserved state, as only a small portion of the hull is intact.
-Still, archaeologists were able to determine that the ship sank offshore in March 1772 (now near the current inlet, which didn’t exist then).
+Though the remains are in a surprisingly well-preserved state, only a small portion of the hull is intact.
+Still, archaeologists were able to determine that the ship sank offshore in March of 1772 (now near the current inlet, which didn’t exist then).
 The ship’s name was the Severn, captained by Jonathan Hawthorn, and all crew survived.
-It was a British merchant ship heading to an anchorage in the Broadkill River, and ran aground on a sandbar.
-It carried goods from Britain, Holland, Germany, South Africa and China.
-Thousands of artifacts were collected from the dredge spoils on Lewes Beach, and many given to archeologists.
-Some artifacts still are found occasionally along Lewes Beach between the Yacht Club and Children’s Beach Home.
+It was a British merchant ship, heading to an anchorage in the Broadkill River when it ran aground on a sandbar.
+It carried goods from Britain, Holland, Germany, South Africa, and China.
+Thousands of artifacts were collected from the dredge spoils on Lewes Beach, and many were given to archeologists.
+Some artifacts are still found occasionally along Lewes Beach between the Yacht Club and Children’s Beach Home.

 Know Before You Go